sadinar/flatcapcostcalc/README.md

 Then, call the Calculate method to see what the setup will produce.

 The input numbers match what is shown in-game and only the metallic chance requires calculation.
 Multiply the achievement bonus shown in-game by the metallic luck value shown in-game, then use the result.
-Alernately, let the application do the math as shown below.
+Alternately, let the application do the math as shown below.

 For example: